Kshitij Patwardhan: Songs

-Kshitij Patwardhan has written more than 80 songs for approximately 30 Marathi films including chart buster numbers like "Dhaga Dhaga" from Daagdi Chaawl,"Awaz vadav DJ" from Poshter Girl,"Mohini" from Double Seat,"Mana shevantiche Phoo" from Baapjanma, "Chalu Chal" and "Rubab Pahije" from Half Ticket.
+Patwardhan has written more than 150 songs for approximately 70 Marathi and Hindi films including chart buster numbers like "Dhaga Dhaga" from Daagdi Chaawl, "Awaz vadav DJ" from Poshter Girl, and "Aaya re Toofan" from Chhaava.
+For the Hindi-dubbed version of the Marathi film Ved he wrote the Hindi lyrics for all the songs, "Phisal Jaa tu" and "Mila tu" from Haseen Dillruba, four songs from the musical film Rocket Gang, "Mohini" from Double Seat, "Mana shevantiche Phool" from Baapjanma, and "Chalu Chal" and "Rubab Pahije" from Half Ticket.

 Advertising

-He has written multiple campaigns for popular Marathi brands.His work includes the campaigns for Pro Kabaddi League 2015 and 2017.
+Patwardhan has written multiple campaigns for popular brands across Maharashtra and India.
+His work includes the campaigns for Pro Kabaddi League 2015 and 2017, Cadbury Dairy Milk, Chitale Bandhu Mithaiwale, Saraswat Co-operative Bank, and Buldana Urban Cooperative Credit Society.

 Publishing

-In 2017 he produced and published an illustrated novel in Marathi called Darya.
+In 2017, Patwardhan produced and published an illustrated novel in Marathi called Darya.
 It was written by his brother Vikram Patwardhan.